moneroexamples/onion-monero-blockchain-explorer/README.md

  - [http://xmrblocksvckbwvx.onion](http://xmrblocksvckbwvx.onion)

 Non tor users, can try tor proxy, e.g.,

  - [http://xmrblocksvckbwvx.onion.to](http://xmrblocksvckbwvx.onion.to)

+## Still under development

+The Onion Monero Blockchain Explorer is still under development and testing.
+So not everything can work as expected and the explorer can be offline from time to time, when changes are being made to it.

 ## Onion Monero Blockchain Explorer features